 Member states participating in the EU Committee on the Prevention of Money Laundering and Terrorist Financing have agreed a list of equivalent third countries, for the purposes of the relevant parts of the money laundering directive.
 The list is a voluntary, non-binding measure that nevertheless represents the common understanding of Member States.
-The text of the statement on equivalence was published by HM Treasury on 12 May 2008, and is available at www.hm-treasury.gov.uk/documents/financial_services/money/fin_crime_equivalence.cfm
+The text of the statement on equivalence and the list of equivalent jurisdictions are available at http://ec.europa.eu/internal_market/company/financial-crime/index_en.htm#3rdcountry.